Kong/mashape-oauth/FLOWS.md

-**Note:** Google requires an unorthodox non-oauth parameter that must be added to the query string of the url you are request called `xoauth_requester_id` [[R](https://developers.google.com/google-apps/gmail/oauth_protocol#oauth_request_url)] this has also been depricated in favor of OAuth2.
+**Note:** Google requires an unorthodox non-oauth parameter that must be added to the query string of the url you are request called `xoauth_requester_id` [[R](https://developers.google.com/google-apps/gmail/oauth_protocol#oauth_request_url)] this has also been deprecated in favor of OAuth2.

 ***